raguay/MyAlfred/README.md

 Once you have a list, you can use "copy to..." or "move to..." file actions to move or copy files to a previously saved directory.

-The keyword "cm:fav" is used to view saved directories, remove one, go to one in Alfred Browser, or open in Finder.
+The keyword "cm:fav" is used to view saved directories, remove one, go to one in Alfred Browser, open in Finder, or open in the terminal applcation of choice.

 **Alfred Browser Toolbox**